Hunter2030ZeRo/Wustite/README.md

 CPython is known to consume up to 75x more energy and run up to 76x slower than native C code [[1](#1)].
-Alternative runtimes have tried to close this gap via JIT compilation — however, either their development has largely stalled, or remains active but suffers from poor C extension compatibility (NumPy, pandas, etc.).
+Alternative runtimes have tried to close this gap via JIT compilation — however, either their development has largely stalled, or they suffer from innate problem of JIT compilation — warm-up time.
 Wustite takes a different approach.
-Instead of relying on runtime profiling to warm up a JIT, Wustite statically builds a **structure map** via bytecode lowering, which is ahead-of-time-generated metadata passed into the JIT compiler that contains control flow, inferred type, estimated hot loops, etc.
+Instead of relying on runtime profiling to warm up compilation, Wustite statically builds a **structure map** via bytecode lowering, which is ahead-of-time-generated metadata passed into the JIT compiler that contains control flow, inferred type, estimated hot loops, etc.
+This enables less time spent for runtime profiling, accelerating the initial optimization attempt.
-This lets the runtime skip the warm-up phase entirely and eliminates interpretation overhead at execution.
-This is paired with **Wustite Virtual Machine(WVM)**, a register-based bytecode virtual machine that is CPython-compatible — so Wustite aims to deliver both the performance of ahead-of-time compilation and the efficiency of a runtime that doesn't sacrifice compatibility to get there.
+This is paired with **Wustite Virtual Machine(WVM)**, a register-based bytecode virtual machine that is CPython-compatible — so Wustite aims to deliver both the performance of just-in-time compilation and the efficiency of a runtime that doesn't sacrifice responsiveness to get there.

 WVM compiles down to **Wustite eXtensive Intermediate Representation(WXIR)**, which is Wustite's specific IR designed for backend-independent SSA optimization.
 Due to this,